-Table 3-13 summarizes the current and forecast fleet mix for the planning period.
-The based aircraft fleet mix at Aurora State Airport is expected to become slightly more diverse as it is anticipated that as single-engine piston aircraft are retired over time, a portion are likely be replaced by LSA or experimental kit aircraft, following national trends.
-The addition of locally based turbine-engine aircraft (turboprop, jet, helicopter, etc.) is also anticipated based on the FAA's long term general aviation fleet forecast which reflects continued adoption of turbine engine technology.
+Table 3-16 summarizes the current and forecast fleet mix for the planning period.
+The based aircraft fleet mix at Aurora State Airport is expected to become slightly more diverse as it is anticipated that single-engine piston aircraft will be retired over time and/or replaced by jet aircraft as described previously.
+It is also reasonable to anticipate that a portion of the single-engine fleet is likely to be replaced by LSA or experimental kit aircraft, following national trends.
+The continued addition of locally based turbine-engine aircraft (turboprop, jet, helicopter, etc.) is also anticipated based on historic trends and the FAA's long term general aviation fleet forecast, which reflects the continued adoption of turbine engine technology.